Multiple Oral Re-Reading (MOR)

 - Adjust text size: Touch the Adjust button in the lower left corner to change the font size and line spacing for the most comfortable visual experience.

-- Try it for free: Download the Advanced Reading Therapy Lite app to get 5 full passages in each level.
+- Try it for free: Download the Advanced Language Therapy Lite app to get 5 full passages in each level.
 That’s 10 Level 2 and 3 passages to get you started with MOR right away!

 Resources for Multiple Oral Re-Reading